How the Critical Golang XML parser bug cause SAML authentication bypass?

 The CVE advisories can be found here:

 - CVE-2020-29509: XML attribute instability in Go’s encoding/xml

 - CVE-2020-29510: XML directive instability in Go’s encoding/xml

 - CVE-2020-29511: XML element instability in Go’s encoding/xml

 Successful exploitation of this vulnerability can result in privilege escalation or authentication bypass, depending on how the vulnerable application uses the XML parser.

 The Go Security Team has stated that there is no patch available to adequately patch these vulnerabilities.
-The current remediation available is insufficient to guarantee XML parsing reliability, this can be found here.
+The current remediation available is insufficient to guarantee XML parsing reliability.

 The Mattermost team has provided a tool called “XML-roundtrip-validator”, that can be used as a workaround when implementing XML validation in an application.